-In the Riverland you can explore the Murray River from Renmark on a paddlesteamer, canoe, kayak, or houseboat.
-Plan your trip today.
+Explore the Murray River from Renmark on a paddlesteamer, canoe, kayak, or houseboat.
+Enjoy the river at sunrise and sunset.

 Clock on to river time